1kevinvh/SQL-Data-Exploration/README.md

 ![Input](WSDA_Images/2_3_2Code.png)

 This code counts the total number of transactions where the total is above the average transaction amount, which I used as our subquery, between 2011 and 2012.
-I then find out the number of transactions above the average amount is 26.
+I then found out the number of transactions above the average amount is 26.

 I now want to compare the average transactions for the years to other years, in this case, every year the hypothetical business has been open, to see if it looks suspicious.
 I do this with the code: